HoiskolensChemikerforening/hc-backend/README.md

 pip install -r requirements.txt

 # Database
-python manage.py makemigrations
-python manage.py migrate
+python manage_migrations.py

 # Default user
-python manage.py createsuperuser
+Made through python manage_migrations.py above.
+Run only once

 # Send mail
 If a mail is sent with postoffice, it is queued and not yet sent.